Mumtaz Sorcar: Career

-2016
+In 2011, she acted in the telefilms Kolkatar Jongole and Rajbarir Rahasya, which are based on the Kakababu series, written by Sunil Gangopadhyay.
+Bhooter Bhabishyat (2012) was a box office success.
+Her next film Kanchenjunga Express is about a character "Nandini", who works for a NGO and is married 3 times and dies under mysterious circumstances.
+She also appeared in the film Atmogopan directed by Somnath Sen.

-Mumtaz played the role of Payal Mukherjee appeared in the film Dark Chocolate.

-Mumtaz had her Tamil debut in the movie, Irudhi Suttru where she played the role of Lakshmi(Luz), a young female boxer.
-Her co-star were R. Madhavan and Ritika Singh.
-She made her Bollywood debut in the same role for same movie in the Hindi version named Saala Khadoos.
+Sorcar played the role of Payal Mukherjee in the film Dark Chocolate.
+She made her Tamil debut with Irudhi Suttru, where she played the role of Lakshmi (Luz), a young female boxer.
+She made her Bollywood debut in the same role for the Hindi dub of Irudhi Suttru titled Saala Khadoos.

-2020

-In the upcoming Tamil movie C/O Kaadhal, Mumtaz is playing the role of a Muslim girl Salima, where the film shows that love has no age and one can fall in love anytime if they meet the right person.
-She also appeared on the TV series Charitraheen and web series thriller Shobdo Jobdo streaming on Hoichoi.
+In the Tamil movie C/O Kaadhal, Sorcar played the role of a Muslim girl Salima, where the film shows that love has no age and one can fall in love anytime if they meet the right person.
+She also appeared on the TV series Charitraheen and web series Shobdo Jobdo streaming on Hoichoi.